 Best Practices to Migrate from SQLite to Postgres

-- You might have to change the char field of your model to max_length size.
-This is to ensure that you are not stumped by the error caused by dumpdata command which sometimes creates space in charfield value.
-This way you will avoid errors like “in the model, field varying length 30 exceeds 30” while using loaddata command to connect SQLite to PostgreSQL.
+You might have to change the char field of your model to max_length size.
+This is to ensure that you are not stumped by the error caused by the dumpdata command, which sometimes creates space in the charfield value.
+This way you will avoid errors like “in the model, field varying length 30 exceeds 30” while usingthe loaddata command to connect SQLite to PostgreSQL.

 Conclusion